 - chest radiography

-Before a person can donate PBSC, they will need to undergo daily injections of a medication called filgrastim in the five days running up to the procedure.
-This medication draws stem cells from the bone marrow, so the donor will have more of them circulating in their blood.
+Before a person can donate PBSC, they need to undergo daily injections of a medication called filgrastim in the 5 days leading up to the procedure.
+This medication draws stem cells from the bone marrow, so the donor has more of them circulating in their blood.

 The procedure is completely painless and is similar to donating plasma.
-PBSC donation will usually require between two and four sessions, each lasting 2 to 6 hours.
+Most PBSC donations can take place in one apheresis session that may take up to 8 hours.
+About 10% of PBSC donations require two apheresis sessions, each lasting 4–6 hours.

 Donating bone marrow

-If a person is donating actual bone marrow instead of PBSC, there is no need for the filgrastim injections.
-Bone marrow donation is a surgical procedure, carried out in the operating room, which requires anesthesia and is, therefore, completely painless.
-The entire procedure takes between 1 and 2 hours.
+If a person is donating bone marrow instead of PBSC, there is no need for filgrastim injections.
+Bone marrow donation is a surgical procedure that takes place in the operating room.
+It requires anesthetics and is, therefore, completely painless.
+The entire procedure takes

-In 96 percent of cases, a general anesthetic is used, which means the donor will be unconscious for the entire procedure.
-In a small number of cases a local anesthetic will be used, which simply numbs the area the bone marrow is taken from.
-In this situation, the person will be awake throughout the procedure.
+In around 96% of cases, the donor receives general anesthetics, which means that they are unconscious for the entire procedure.
+In a small number of cases, they receive local anesthetics, which numb the area that the healthcare professional takes bone marrow from.
+In this situation, the donor is awake throughout the procedure.

 The person lies on their stomach.
-The doctors will make an incision about a quarter of an inch in length on both sides of the pelvic bone.
+A healthcare professional makes an incision about a quarter of an inch in length on both sides of the pelvic bone.
 They then insert special, hollow needles into the bone, through which they draw the liquid marrow.
-The incisions do not normally require stitches.
+The incisions do not usually require stitches.

-After the procedure, the donor will stay in a recovery room until they regain consciousness.
-Once they can eat, drink and walk, they will be able to leave.
+After the procedure, the donor stays in a recovery room until they regain consciousness.
+Once they can eat, drink, and walk, they can leave.

 A person who donates PBSC is unlikely to experience any side effects following the donation, other than bruising at the needle site.
 Recovery time is almost immediate.

-The outcome of bone marrow transplant depends on:
+The outcome of a bone marrow transplant depends on: